 You’re not tracking your leads

-There’s a lot of moving parts to marketing, including understanding the analytics and target audience research.
+There’s a lot of moving parts to the industry of marketing, including understanding the analytics and target audience research.
 It’s extremely common for me to run into businesses that don’t know where their clients come from.
 I mean you’re positive about where they come from.
 Not a gut feeling.
 When this is true, you can’t truly measure an ROI of any effort.
 This means that you don’t really know what’s working and what’s not.

 You don’t enjoy marketing